Meteor-Community-Packages/meteor-autoform/README.md

 not have to do any of your own validation with collection inserts or updates, but you do have to call `check()` on the server when submitting to a Meteor method.

-## Submitting To Methods

-When you specify `type="method"`, Autoform will pass the result of the form to a Meteor method of that name.

-That method will be called with three arguments:

-- `document`: the document resulting from the form submission.
-- `modifier`: the modifier object.
-- `documentId`: when updating an existing document, that document's `_id` (optional).

 ## Fine Tuning Validation

 To control when and how fields should be validated, use the `validation`